 The Master in International Law is designed for a study duration of 3 semesters.
 A total of 90 ECTS must be completed in order to successfully graduate.

-The Master's thesis allows students to concentrate on a research question in a specialized subject area of their own choice.
-It is graded and weighed with 18 ECTS.
-The focus of the Master’s thesis must be broadly related to international law.
-The thesis must normally be written in English.
+The Master’s thesis allows students to focus on a research question in a subject area of their choice and produce a written piece of scholarship.
+The thesis is marked and awarded with 18 ECTS.
+The subject of the MIL thesis must be broadly related to international law and normally be written in English.

 Contextual Studies complement the MIL's core studies.
 They include courses in Skills and in different Concentrations.